panwarnaveen9/View-Module-for-Cartaro-GSOC2014/Code-Week-#6.md

 **Things, I have done this week**

-* Worked on Views configuration UI.
+* Worked on Drupal Form API and understand how to expose form.
-* Customized the WKT input field in PostGIS Views.
+* Created new field with input type __textarea__ in geometric filter.
 * Mid Term Evaluations.

 **Mentor Suggestions**